rowlandcoping/smokingbuns/README.md

 Within the footer I opted for a white background in an active/hover state, to provie a contrast to both the black icons and the background wood effect/transparency.

-I have not added any css transitions or effects, for the main reason that I don't believe they would add a lot of value to the target audience, ie users on mobile devices with smaller screens.
+I have not added any CSS transitions or effects, for the main reason that I don't believe they would add a lot of value to the target audience, ie users on mobile devices with smaller screens.
 I also think the look and feel of the site has a strong enough identity already.

 ### Responsiveness

 In addition to basic Bootstrap classes, I relied heavily upon media queries to hone page design and layout as the website scaled to different screen sizes.
 Given that the venerable Samsung Galaxy S8 has a CSS screen width of 360 pixels, In order to be safe I designed the site with page sizes from 320px to 1800px in mind.

-NB: On reading again the requirements and reviewing how the site scaled up I decided to add another media query at 2500px in order to support displays up to 3840px.
-It is hard for me to test this fully with a max screen width of 1920px but it ought to scale much better now.

 Generally speaking as the pages scaled up, I increased margins and padding, and increased font and image sizes to maintain optimal look and feel.
-On desktop I used Bootstrap to change the position of content on the page in the header.
-I also used Flexbox to adjust the layout for desktop on the 'About' and 'Book' pages.
+On desktop I used Bootstrap to change the position of content on the page.
+The Header and Footer were also structured using Bootstrap.
+I used Flexbox to adjust the desktop layout for the 'About' and 'Book' pages.

+NB: On reviewing the requirements and how the site scaled up I decided to add additional media queries at 2500px, 3200px and 3840px in order to support HD displays.
+I do not have access to an HD display on which to test this thoroughly but it looks a lot in various developer tools.

 ## Testing Documentation
 ([back to top](#smoking-buns))